 Women In Counseling Sessions

-Counseling women is a vital part of the state of society.
-Ladies could experience various biological and psychosocial challenges where their gender, being women, is a significant factor.
+Counseling for females is a vital part of the state of society.
+Ladies could experience various biological and psychosocial challenges where their gender, being ladies, is a significant factor.
 Advising, in general, could be a counseling tool for everyone’s mental health.

 This realization altered the way I dated men.

-Instead of acting all shy on the first date, I would always show my headstrong personality.
+Instead of acting all shy on the first date, I would always show my headstrong personality to avoid setting unrealistic expectations.
 If you thought that it was my way of scaring the guy away, you were correct.
-I wanted to see who could keep up with me or at least meet me halfway.
+I didn’t condone to societal expectation; instead, I wanted to see who could keep up with my own values or at least meet me halfway.